nirmeir/Messenger-with-UDP-Reliable/README.md

 The code are seperate to Client and Server

 ##### Server folder:
-in the Server folder thear is :
+in the Server folder there is :

 * Filesdir - this folder are keeping the file are avialebale to download for the client.

-* Logs - this folde are saving the logs between the server and the client

-* safeqthreads - this folder have 3 files :
-      - `Descriptors.py` - Implement stop_running attribute for our threads.
-      - `Errors.py` -Implement define errors.
-      - `SafeQThreads.py` - set the attribute of the threads.

- - `Logs.py` - here i create module to manage application loges and printing.

- - `Utils.py` - Implement functions are handles with all the communication between the Server and the Client.

-* Serverapp -
+ - `Serverapp.py` - Module to handle communication of client connected with server

 ##### Client folder:
-in the Client folder thear is :
+in the Client folder there is :

-* safeqthreads - this folder have 3 files :
-      - `Descriptors.py` - Implement stop_running attribute for our threads.
-      - `Errors.py` -Implement define errors.
-      - `SafeQThreads.py` - set the attribute of the threads.

-- `Logs.py` - here i create module to manage application loges and printing.

-- `Utils.py` - Implement functions are handles with all the communication between the Server and the Client.
+- `backend.py` - Implements functions are handles with all the communication between the Server and the Client.

-- `clientapp.py` -
+- `clientapp.py` - represent all the GUI functions

 ## GUI Example